PET HEALTH

 Your vet will then try to determine the underlying cause of the sneezing via a physical exam or imaging — like X-rays, ultrasounds, or MRIs.
 They may also perform a nasal flush, rhinoscopy, or biopsy.

-From wellness visits to vaccinations to treating health issues that may be causing your cat’s sneezing, a cat insurance policy with a preventive care add-on can help cover the costs.
+From wellness visits to vaccinations to treating health issues that may be causing your cat’s sneezing, a cat insurance policy with a preventive care add-on may be able to help you cover the costs.

 Take Stardust, for example.
 When this kitten encountered an environmental allergen that triggered sneezing, the symptoms were concerning enough that her pet parent took her to the vet.
 The exam alone cost $210, but thanks to a MetLife Pet Insurance policy, they were reimbursed about $190 of the cost.10